Node Configuration¶

 }

-must be a dictionary and workers
+If present, controller must be a dictionary and workers, if

 present must be a list of dictionaries.
 No other attributes other than

-are currently allowed.
+controller and workers are currently allowed.

-attribute must be a list of workers
+The "workers" attribute must be a list of workers

 parameter |